NeuShore/docs.neushore.dev/docs/faq.md

 **Q:** Can I use Corebot addons on BrayanBot?

-**A:** Short answer is "no." This is due to the fact that Corebot and BrayanBot use their own, seperate utilities, addon handlers and event handlers.
-However, you may ask
+**A:** Short answer is "no." This is due to the fact that Corebot and BrayanBot use their own, separate utilities, addon handlers and event handlers.
+However, you may ask a [community developer](/docs/Developers/Addons/) to recreate Corebot addons with BrayanBot compatibility.

 ---